Jabble/tamu-rdm-workshops/modules/data-gathering.md

 3. Enter one observation per row, and one variable per column.
 4. Ensure that data in each column are strictly of one type, e.g. date, text, number.
 5. Use a standard format for values in each column, e.g. names, codes, dates.
-6. Leave the raw data raw.
-Cleaning and analysis come later.
+6. Once gathered, leave the raw data raw.
+Make a copy for cleaning and analysis.

 #### Dealing with missing data
 Preferably leave field empty and use a separate column to qualify missing value.
 Optionally: